nfriedly/vzw-bot/readme.md

 It can optionally send out an email with the screenshots and logs always or just on errors.

-Finally, the app has (commented out) code to spend more points entering the tablet sweepstakes which can be easily enabled and/or enhanced.
+Finally, the app goes through the current sweepstakes, reports any new ones, and then buys one ticket in each of the desired ones.

 Also check out my [analysis of what the points are worth in gift card auctions](https://gist.github.com/nfriedly/b80b569e2be2d2c86c18).